Functions of Touch

 We should recognize that individuals who are romantically involved with each other may interpret their touches quite differently.
 Thus, females tend to associate progressively intimate touches with greater commitment, whereas males do not necessarily do so; a woman’s association of touching with commitment seems to become stronger as the touching becomes highly intimate (Johnson & Edwards, 1991).

 Relatedly, men initiate touch significantly more often in casual romantic relationships and during courtship, whereas women initiate touch more frequently in married relationships (Guerrero & Anderson, 1994; Willis & Briggs, 1992).
 The authors suggest that social control may be more important for men in casual relationships, whereas intimacy may become more important than social control in a stable, long-term relationship.

 4. The Aggression Function

 The final function of touch is aggression.
 The aggressive touch, or what is sometimes called abusive or violent touch, is problematic and worrisome for the victims.
 Inappropriate touch has been significantly curbed in the corporate world.
 Managers and executives point to a marked improvement in both efficiency and interpersonal relations.
-Yet, there are still problems with multiple meanings of touch used in the business context, especially within cross-sex relationships.
-One study found that men were more likely than women to interpret corporate touch from the opposite gender in a sexual manner (Lee & Guerrero, 2001).
+Yet, there are still problems with multiple meanings of touch used in the business context, especially within cross-gender relationships.
+One study found that men were more likely than women to interpret corporate touch from the opposite gender in a profane manner (Lee & Guerrero, 2001).